 The "School Editions" were clearly intended to be sold to schools as students' textbooks, given that they possessed rugged linen covers that could take a lot of abuse.
 In a similar vein, the "Library Editions" were intended for distribution to both city and school libraries, as they, likewise, possessed similar rugged linen covers.
 The much more frail "Trade Editions," with their glossy board covers, were intended for home use.
 But, it is not impossible today to find "Library Editions" that were issued as school texts, or, "School Editions" that somehow made their way into school or public libraries.
 There are even "Trade Editions" that can be found with library cards and library stamps inside of them.
 Such overlaps of use, however, should not present confusion as to which version a collector has obtained.

-Based on "School Editions" that have been found with only the first 24 books in the series listed on back covers (as pictured below), we know that distribution of the "School Editions" commenced as early as 1961 (if not earlier).
-We also know that they were still in widespread circulation in 1966, so, the "minimum" lifespan of the "School Editions" was 1961-1966, if not much longer.
+Based on "School Editions" that have been found with only the first 12 books in the series listed on their back covers, we know that distribution of the "School Editions" commenced as early as late 1960.
+We also know that they were still in widespread circulation in late 1965, so, the "minimum" lifespan of the "School Editions" was 1960-1965, if not perhaps longer.

 The "Trade Editions"